 Mistake #5.
 Not Using the Cash-Method Of Accounting

 Under the “accrual method”, you would record business income when it is earned, without regard to when you may get paid for the product or service you sold.
-And you record an expense when it is incurred, without regard to when you will get around to writing a check to pay for it.
+And you record an expense when it is incurred, without regard to when you’ll get around to writing a check to pay for it.
 This accrual method is too difficult to keep up with for a small and home-based business.

 Mistake #6.
 Not Keeping Track Of Your Money